-For details about the software required to support the ASAP components for traditional deployment, see "ASAP Traditional Deployment Software Compatibility" in ASAP Compatibility Matrix.
+For details about the software required to support the ASAP components for traditional deployment.
+See "ASAP Compatibility Matrix".

 Information Requirements

 During ASAP installation, you are required to enter configuration values, such as host names and port numbers.
 This section describes the information that you will be required to provide during the installation process.
 You define some of these configuration values when you install and configure the Oracle database, client, and WebLogic Server.